György Kepes: Years at MIT

 While teaching at MIT (where he remained until his retirement in 1974), Kepes was in contact with a wide assortment of artists, designers, architects and scientists, among them Pietro Belluschi, Norbert Wiener, Buckminster Fuller, Rudolf Arnheim, Marcel Breuer, Charles Eames, Erik Erikson, Walter Gropius, Maurice K Smith, and Jerome Wiesner.
 His own art having moved toward abstract painting, he developed a parallel interest in new scientific imagery, in part because it too had grown increasing "abstract."
 In 1956, what began as an exhibition became a highly unusual book, The New Landscape in Art and Science, in which Modern-era artwork was paired with scientific images that were made, not with the unaided eye, but with such then "high tech" devices as x-ray machines, stroboscopic photography, electron microscopes, sonar, radar, high-powered telescopes, infrared sensors and so on.
 His theories on visual perception and, particularly, his personal mentorship, had a profound influence on young MIT architecture, planning, and visual art students.
-These include Kevin Lynch (The Image of the City) and Maurice K Smith (Associative Form and Field theory).
+These include Kevin Lynch (The Image of the city) and Maurice K Smith (Associative Form and Field theory).

 Kepes and his wife Juliet Appleby Kepes are memorialized at Mt.
-Auburn Cemetery, Cambridge, MA, where Kepes died in 2001.
+Auburn Cemetery in Cambridge, Massachusetts, where Kepes died in 2001.
 The markers are of wood and stone, respectively, and are tall and rectangular in proportion.
 The Friends of Mt.
-Auburn provide further information about the stones and their design by grandson Janos Stone.
+Auburn provide further information about the stones and the design that was made by grandson Janos Stone.

 Vision + Value

 In 1965–66, Kepes edited a set of six anthologies, published as a series called the Vision + Value Series.
 Each volume contained more than 200 pages of essays by some of the most prominent artists, designers, architects and scientists of the time.
 The richness of the volumes is reflected in their titles: The Education of Vision; Structure in Art and Science; The Nature and Art of Motion; Module, Symmetry, Proportion, Rhythm; Sign, Image, Symbol; and The Man-Made Object.

 In his lifetime, Kepes produced other books of lasting importance, among them Graphic Forms: Art as Related to the Book (1949); Arts of Environment (1972); and The Visual Arts Today (1960).
 He was also a prolific painter and photographer, and his work is in major collections.
 In recognition of his achievements, there is a Kepes Visual Centre in Eger, Hungary.
-In 1973 he was elected into the National Academy of Design as an Associate member and became a full Academician in 1978.
+In 1973 he was elected into the National Academy of Design as an Associate member and became a full academician in 1978.